 10 Things you have to See Near Prague

-A trip to Prague does not end when you have seen the must-see attractions of the city.
-If you have time, in its surroundings there are several places that compete in beauty and interest with those of the capital.
+A trip to the Czech capital does not end when you have seen the main attractions of the city.
+If you have time, in the surrounding area there are several places that stand out for their beauty and interest.

 10 Things you have to See Near Prague

-No one can doubt that Prague is home to a large number of places to which to dedicate a good trip.
-However, in its surroundings there are other lesser-known attractions that can perfectly rival those of the capital and which are worth a visit.
+No one doubts that Prague has many dream plans.
+However, in its surroundings there are other less popular attractions that can perfectly rival those of the capital and which are worth a visit.

 Near Prague you can visit a spectacular spa town, visit a crypt that mixes the beautiful and the sinister, visit several castles or even cross the border to see the German city of Dresden.
 All these excursions, plus some others, can be easily done on your own or, many of them, also with organized tours.